adelHrncic/Illumaphone/README.md

 # Illumaphone
-Using C++ and Arduino to create a musical Illumaphone
+Using Python and Arduino to create a musical Illumaphone